loop-in/number-word/doc/TESTPLAN.md

 ### Approach
 - The test will mainly run using manual and automated testing for functional testing
-- Automated testing will be added in CICD pipeline which focus on code unit testing, it will triggered when the code is plan to be merge to the main branch
+- Automated testing will be added in CICD pipeline which focus on code unit testing, it will be triggered when the code is plan to be merge to the main branch

 ### Test Case
 Invalid input as below and it should return "Success = false"